dfirdetective/WinSearchAppCache/README.md

 |System.Tile.SmallLogoPath|images\logo.png|Mostly Windows services have this, looks like part of path to the logo/icon image|
 |System.ItemNameDisplay|GitHub Desktop|Basic application display name.|

 Additional Notes:
+As I messed with the files in the live folder, they would stop being deleted by the system and the "TimesUsed" and "DateAccessed" columns are zeroed out in future captures.
+I think if the file is open or edited before next write, the system just creates a new one and loses the count somewhere.
+I started with one AppCache file at the start of me research and now I have 5 of them and all 5 have empty "TimesUsed" and "DateAccessed" columns.
+It appears that the "Type:" is based on what data is in the containing field.
+0 is a list of lists of files/directories.
+1 is a list of Name, Path, Description data for directories and document type files (.txt, .docx, .csv, .pdf, or files opened in a text editor, ex: hex views of other filetypes).
+2 is a list containing Name, Path, Description data for directories and any other filetype (ex: .py, .lnk, cloud files)
+3 is a list of Type 2 data that appears to match CustomDestination jumplist data/style with plaintext titles as they appear on hover.
+4 is a list of "Frequent", "Recent", "Recently Closed" data of Type 1 or 2.
+5 is an integer.
+12 is a string.
+If the value contains "Points: ", that appears consistent with the "Interaction Count" in the automatic jumplists.
 If ParsingName starts with `6D809377-6AF0-444B-8957-A3773F02200E` or `7C5A40EF-A0FB-4BFC-874A-C0F2E0B9FA8E` that seems to refer to the folder `C:\Program Files (x86)\`.
 Confirmed by both registry folder values (`HKCU\SOFTWARE\Microsoft\Windows\CurrentVersion\Explorer\FolderDescriptions`) and looking at the full path of the executable.
 If it starts with `1AC14E77-02E7-4E5D-B744-2EB1AE5198B7` or `D65231B0-B2F1-4857-A4CE-A8E7C6EA7D27` that seems to refer to System32 or SysWOW64.
 Last, if it starts with `F38BF404-1D43-42F2-9305-67DE0B28FC23`, it is located in the `C:\Windows` folder.
 It appears that `Tile.Background` has a common value of `16777215` on my machine for most applications and then some Windows applications have other larger values.

+Values that don't exist in Jumplists:
+Adobe Acrobat recent file list
+Browser recently closed tabs/windows titles (not the website URL but like "Discord", "One Drive", etc.) - combine with CustomDestinations Jumplist for links
+Slack data identifies the "Workspaces" by name in the list - Ex: "SANS Cyber42" (Similar to browsers, combine with CustomDest for link data)
+Display names for entries that are unclear in jumplists (Ex: CCleaner shows "AUTOJL" in jumplists but "Run CCleaner" in AppCache)
+Some Microsoft programs have jumplist entries but not defined - the options are defined in AppCache (Ex: Snip&Sketch has entries in jumplists but none in plaintext, AppCache has "Take a new snip, New snip in 3 seconds, New snip in 10 seconds" as entries
+File Explorer has an entry that includes last visted directories and the date of visit and possible # of unique visits (requires additional testing)
+Some apps provide additional data - Ex: PyCharm shows specific .py within a project file where jumplist just shows the general project file

+However, I don't see files opened in Browsers in AppCache but that data is in jumplists.

 ## Settings Cache
 Appears to be default data related to searches that would call Windows data, troubleshooters, and system settings.
 Not every row has entries in every column and the parser for this breaks at the same row every time I run it and I haven't had time to troubleshoot yet.
 *Parsed SettingsCache-output.csv will be* **INCOMPLETE**.

 Headers are:
 ParsingName, ActivationContext, SmallLogoPath, PageID, SettingID, HostID, Condition, Comment, and HighKeywords

 |Headers|Sample|Hypothesis|
 |---|---|---|